stephaneVercouillieBMID/slate/source/workingVersion.html.md

  So we would need a service code for the register operation with the following callback URL: http://localhost:23874/web2app/Identify/IdentificationCallBack

- First, you need to  validate that you are able (and **authorized**) to keep the "xxx UAT JWKset signing and encryption private keys" on your local machine because you will need them to sign the requests and decrypt the JWT tokens.
+ First, you need to  validate that you are able (and **authorized**) to keep the "xxx UAT JWKSet signing and encryption private keys" on your local machine because you will need them to sign the requests and decrypt the JWT tokens.
  <!--stackedit_data:
 -eyJoaXN0b3J5IjpbMTExNjg1ODVdfQ==
 +eyJoaXN0b3J5IjpbLTE4Nzg1Nzg0NTZdfQ==